COMMUNITY PARTNERS

 -

-One of the first publicly funded shelters, HSS’s Shelter for Domestic Violence Survivors has provided safe refuge and onsite social services for survivors of domestic violence and their children since 1977.
+One of the first publicly funded shelters, HSS’s Shelter for Domestic Violence Survivors has provided safe refuge and onsite social services in NYC for survivors of domestic violence and their children since 1977.
 During their stay, residents are educated on family safety, non-violent relationship choices, economic self-sufficiency, and finding and maintaining permanent housing.

 -